 Don’t Rub, Always Dab

-Although rubbing your sheets as hard as you can may be your first instinct to get rid of a stain, aggressive rubbing is actually a bad idea (and will be counterproductive!).
+Although rubbing your sheets as hard as you can may be your first instinct to get rid of the stain, aggressive rubbing is a bad idea (and will be counterproductive!).

 The right way to work with a blood stain is to use a cold, wet washcloth and dab the stained area until the blood stain is less prominent.
-If the blood doesn’t come off completely, you can try some more advanced measures.
+You can try more advanced measures if the blood doesn’t come off completely.

 Soak the Fabric